How to promote a startup underwear brand?

 Offer that moves first purchase

-• I use bundles, a first-order perk, and a fit guarantee.
+• I use bundles, a first-order perk, and a fit guarantee2.
 I keep the math tight.

 Proof that feels real